Bo Tovland: Ice hockey career

 Tovland began working for the Swedish Ice Hockey Association (SIHA) in 1961, sat on many of its various committees, and was elected to the Stockholm Ice Hockey Association executive for four years.
 From 1968 to 1980, he coached the Sweden men's national under-18 ice hockey team at eleven tournaments in the IIHF European Junior Championships, and won three gold, four silver and two bronze medals.

-Tovland coached the Sweden men's national junior ice hockey team at five IIHF World U20 Championship tournaments from 1975 to 1981, and won one gold, one silver and two bronze medals.
+Tovland coached the Sweden men's national junior ice hockey team at five IIHF World Junior Championships from 1975 to 1981, and won one gold, one silver and two bronze medals.
 At the 1975 World Junior Ice Hockey Championships, felt that Sweden had to adjust its style of play to compete with the dominant Soviet Union national junior ice hockey team, and he added more players to the team with toughness and strength compared to the usual passing and speed.
 He described the strategy as a hybrid of European and North American styles of play.
 Tovland felt that the North American professional influence could destroy the European style of game as it has been known, since many junior European players attend hockey camps in Canada and idolized Swedish players in the National Hockey League and the World Hockey Association.
 Tovland coached the Sweden junior team to its first gold medal at the 1981 World Junior Ice Hockey Championships, which took 31 years for Sweden to repeat as gold medalists.

 Tovland was the general manager of the Sweden men's national ice hockey team at seven Ice Hockey World Championships, three Winter Olympics and three Canada Cup tournaments.
 Under his leadership, Sweden won gold in ice hockey at the 1994 Winter Olympics, and three gold medals at the Ice Hockey World Championships.

 Tovland was a member of the SIHA board of directors from 1981 to 2002, and was its vice-chairman for eight years.
 He served as the general secretary of the Ice Hockey World Championships hosted by Sweden in 1981, 1989 and 1995.
 He was also a member of the organizing committees for 2002, and both the 2012 and 2013 championships co-hosted by Sweden and Finland.

 Tovland sat on the nomination committee of the Swedish Olympic Committee from 1985 to 2005, and was its vice-chairman for 14 years.
 He was a member of the Riksidrottens Vänner (Friends of the National Sports) from 1992 onwards.
 He served on the International Ice Hockey Federation's sport development committee from 1998 to 2003, and the Ice Hockey World Championships bid evaluation committee from 1998 to 2008.
 He served as a deputy to the general secretary for the 2006 IIHF World Championship hosted in Riga, Latvia.